 Vasculitis is a general term that refers to inflammation of blood vessels.
-When blood vessels become inflamed, they may become weakened, stretch, and either increase in size or become narrow -- even to the point of closing entirely.
+When blood vessels become inflamed, they may become weakened, leak, stretch, and either increase in size or become narrow -- even to the point of closing entirely.

 Vasculitis can affect people of all ages, but there are types of vasculitis that occur in certain age groups more often than others.